xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 Suppose you are working on a feature in some internal screen.
 When you run the application you have to navigate through the app to open the screen and test your progress in that feature.
 We realized that we were wasting a lot of time navigating inside the app to test how our new internal screen looks.
-If you use this library, you can change the `startDestination` property to be your WIP screen.
+If you use this library, you can change the `startDestination` property to be your WIP screen and if your screen does contain an argument, don't forget to declare default values in your navigation graph.
-This way when you run the app next time, this internal screen is opened right away, awesome right?
+This way, when you run the app for the next time, this internal screen will be opened right away, awesome right?
 On the other hand, debugging the graph status is a bit hard, not being able to know what's the current graph path.
 To solve this issue we created a cool tool to log the current path, which I'll introduce in the next post.

 The library includes a [**testing** module](https://developer.android.com/guide/navigation/navigation-testing), which lends a helping hand when testing your app's navigation logic.
 Although I didn't get to use it a lot, I found it useful and easy to use whenever I had to.

-### Jetpack & Android Arch Component
+### Jetpack & Android Architecture Component

 I will now talk about one of the most important points of this library.
-The integration between this and the other [Android Architecture Components](https://developer.android.com/guide/navigation/navigation-deep-link).
+The integration between this and the other [Android Architecture Components](https://developer.android.com/topic/libraries/architecture).
-As you may know, some years ago Google released the Android Arch Components, a collection of libraries that help you design robust, testable, and maintainable apps.
+As you may know, some years ago Google released the Android Architecture Components, a collection of libraries that help you design robust, testable, and maintainable apps.
 In this post I will not dive into them, but there are some of these components that are very important in all new Android Applications, such as the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
-In my opinion, if you combine all the Android Arch Components they always work like a charm, and this one is not the exception.
+In my opinion, if you combine all the Android Architecture Components they always work like a charm, and this one is not the exception.

 All graphs have an associated [lifecycle scope](https://developer.android.com/topic/libraries/architecture/lifecycle), so that you can create ViewModels associated to the graph's scope.
 That means that you can share data through the screens using a ViewModel that's associated to a graph.